vjeantet/goDashing/README.md

 # Use your custom assets, widgets...
-* goDash looks for assets in a ```public``` folder, when it can not found a file in this folder, it will use its embeded one.
+* goDashing looks for assets in a ```public``` folder, when it can not found a file in this folder, it will use its embeded one.

 ## Widgets
 To add a custom widget "Test"